Mitansh-09/code-review-env/README.md

 | Summary Quality | 10% | Is the summary meaningful? |
 | Severity Labels | 5% | Did the agent label severity correctly? |

-Partial progress is rewarded — agents get signal even for finding some but not all issues.

 ---

 ## 🚀 Setup & Usage